TPREL Board Approves ₹6,500 Crore PV Ingot and Wafer Manufacturing Investment

 Board Approval and Regulatory Disclosure

 TPREL's Board of Directors approved the adoption of a new line of business focused on Photovoltaic (PV) Ingot and Wafer manufacturing.
 This disclosure was made pursuant to SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, highlighting the strategic importance of this investment.
+The regulatory filing was submitted to both BSE Limited and National Stock Exchange of India Limited.

-Investment Parameter: Details
+Investment Parameter Details

-Investment Amount: ₹6,500 crore
+Investment Amount ≈ ₹6,500 crore

-Planned Capacity: 10 GW (two phases of 5 GW each)
+Planned Capacity 10 GW (two phases of 5 GW each)

-Business Focus: PV Ingot and Wafer Manufacturing
+Business Focus PV Ingot and Wafer Manufacturing

-Payback Period: Approximately 5 years
+Payback Period Approximately 5 years

 Strategic Manufacturing Initiative